jlink/property-based-testing-in-kotlin/docs/README.md

 It's beyond the scope of this article to cover these to any useful degree of detail.
 That's why I'll provide you with a few pointers further down.
-One category, however, is so different from how we are used to think about example-based tests that I want to at least scratch its surface: _Metamorphic Properties_.
+One category, however, is so different from how we are used to thinking about example-based tests that I want to at least scratch its surface: _Metamorphic Properties_.

 ### Metamorphic Properties